 If there is a horrible onion-like smell in your pond, this is likely due to the presence of Chara algae.

-Chara is a freshwater alga that grows on the bottom of the pond floor.
+Chara these freshwater algae forms grow on the bottom of the pond floor.
 Chara is usually misunderstood as a weed.
 However, it lacks roots and does not grow above the water surface.

 The red-purple or bluish tint in your pond is because of Oscillotoria.